timani/technical-interview/instructions.md

 ### Overview

 In order to get started you should start by forking the repository.

-### Tasks

-Each technical requirement to complete the project are in the Github issues queue.
-To complete an each, the checkbox on the settings, configuration or variable can be checked.

 ### Milestones

 The tasks for the techinical interview are broken down into three milestones: